errupeshkr/Automatic-Attenadance-GUI-Application-Using-Face-Recognition/README.md

-# Automatic-Attenadance-GUI-System-Using-Face-Recognition
+# Automatic-Attenadance-GUI-Application-Using-Face-Recognition
-# Automatic Attendance Management System Using Face Recognition is based on machine learning project.
+# Automatic Attendance GUI Application Using Face Recognition is based on machine learning project.
 In this project first step we generate dataset (All basic requirement information about students &amp; also take photos sample.

 # Graphical User interface of this Project
 # Main Window